 With all the changes happening to your body and to your life when you fall pregnant, it is natural to feel some anxiety about it all.

-However, there does come a point when the anxiety becomes more than just a little worried.
-It can cause health problems, lead to antenatal depression as well as postnatal depression, if left untreated.
+However, there does come a point when the anxiety becomes more than just a ‘little worried’.

 So what exactly are the symptoms of anxiety in pregnancy?
 And how do you know when you need help?

 Here is some information on anxiety in pregnancy as well as tips on how to combat it.